 Human rights defenders and colleagues of Mykola Semena regard this case as an ostentatious action aimed at intimidation of independent journalists in Crimea.

 “After Semena’s search and initiation of criminal proceedings against him around journalists were forced to discontinue collaboration with us; nearly just as many moved to mainland Ukraine.
-Thus, over 50 journalists in Crimea have been subjected to pressure by Russian special services,” narrates Volodymyr Prytula.
+Thus, over 50 journalists in Crimea have been subjected to pressure by Russian special services,” Volodymyr Prytula states.

 “All actions of Russian law enforcement officers were aimed at demolition of freedom of speech, intimidation of those covering the peninsula events “in an improper manner” leaving out the general ecstasy on accession of Crimea to Russia.
 All of these people were crushed; and nowadays we see bloggers, especially the Crimean Tatars, being crushed.
-This is a persistent single-minded policy of Russian authority,” concludes Oleksandr Popkov.
+This is a persistent single-minded policy of Russian authority,” Oleksandr Popkov concludes.

 Life after Sentence

 Not much is known about present life of Mykola Semena.
 He is not permitted to communicate with journalists, or write about his life in social networks.
-What he occupies for days with – his friends know.
-They say mostly he reads.
+How he spends his days – his friends know.
+They say he reads mostly.
 Mykola Semena has a large home library.

-Besides, twice a month the journalist comes for a criminal inspection in Simferopol, where he “checks in” and attends “preventive talks” with Russian law enforcement officers.
+Besides, twice a month the journalist comes for a criminal inspection in Simferopol, where he “check-ins” and attends “preventive talks” with Russian law enforcement officers.
 Mykola Semena is forbidden to leave the city boundaries.

 “He is a brilliant journalist, a true master.
-Mykola has worked for all of his life writing articles for various editions, and now he is being deprived of his freedom.
+Mykola has worked for all of his life writing articles for various publications, and now he is being deprived of his freedom.
 The punishment is suspended, but he cannot go to his summer house, seaside or for treatment.
 Moreover, he cannot make financial transactions or work.
 He cannot write on social networks.
-This is a harsh punishment, indeed,” says Valeriy Balayan.
+This is a harsh punishment, indeed,” Valeriy Balayan says.